folkertvanheusden/ArdrinoAX_25/README.md

 * pio run -t uploadfs
 * pio run -t upload

-You may first want to copy "example-configuration.json" to the "data/" folder and adjusting its contents.
+You may first want to copy "example-configuration.json" to the "data/" folder and adjust its contents.
 Especially the callsign is important.

 (C) 2023 by Folkert van Heusden